p2k3m/ResumeForge/docs/cloudfront-url.md

 # CloudFront distribution reference

 The **canonical production CloudFront domain** for ResumeForge lives in [`config/published-cloudfront.json`](../config/published-cloudfront.json).
 Treat that JSON file as the single source of truth for downstream docs, announcements, and redirects.
+Every publish run issues CloudFront invalidations with the `/*` path so post-deploy caches are flushed immediately, even when the distribution id stays the same across releases.

 ```json
 {